OCR-D/ocrd-website/site/en/workflows.md

 ### Step 4: Denoising

-In this processing step artifacts are removed from the binarized image.
+In this processing step, artifacts like little specks (both in foreground or background) are removed from the binarized image.

-This may not be necessary for all prints.
+This may not be necessary for all prints, and depends heavily on the selected binarization algorithm.

 <table class="before-after">